schneik80/IMA-PowerData/README.md

 ---

+**Default Folders**

+Creates three folders in the active project if they do not already exist.
+Folders are:

+- Obit - Folder to store documents not to be used.
+These may include obit lifecycle documents or documents that can not be deleted due to historical references.
+- Archive - Folder for documents that are not active but should not be deleted.
+- Quarantine - Folder for imported documents that need to be cleaned up prior to general use.

 **Toggle Data Pane**

 Toggling the data pane is buried three level menu or a keyboard shortcut.
 This adds a button to the navbar to make toggling easier.